turingschool/frontend-lightning-talks/schedule-1808.md

 9. Javscript - closures
 10. Object Oriented Programming
 11. What is this VIM you speak of?
-12. Client side security + hacking
+12. Client side security + hacking -Theo
 13. ES6
 14. D3 library
 15. HTML Canvas
 16. SVGs - all about them, how to use them, when to use them